GeNeHetX/MicrobioteRNApipe/NextflowPipeline/Execution.md

 ##  3.1  Input files parameter

-The FASTQ input file parameter can be adjusted
+The FASTQ input file parameter can be adjusted on the `test.config` configuration file of the pipeline.

-Here is an example of the parameters in the configuration file of the pipeline:
+Here is an example of how this parameter is defined:

 - **fastq_dir** = "/shared/projects/pancreas_microbiote_rna/set_ech_melanome"

+NB: If you have samples that end with _001 (such as retina_A1_R1_001.fastq), you have also to replace this parameter:

+`suffix = "*{1,2}"` with : `suffix = "*{1,2}_001"`

+##  3.2  Database parameters

+The different databases needed to run the pipeline are present on the `test.config` configuration file of the pipeline.

 - **human_genome** = "/shared/projects/microbiote_pdacrna/anne/newMetagen/ref/human_genome"